zone117x/node-cryptonote-pool/README.md

     /* Address where block rewards go, and miner payments come from. */ "poolAddress": "4AsBy39rpUMTmgTUARGq2bFQWhDhdQNekK5v4uaLU699NPAnx9CubEJ82AkvD5ScoAZNYRwBxybayainhyThHAZWCdKmPYn"

+    /* Modular Pool Server */
+    "poolServer": {
+        "enabled": true,
+        "ports": [
+            {
+                "port": 3333, //Port for mining apps to connect to "difficulty": 50, //Initial difficulty miners are set to "desc": "Low end CPUs" //Description of port },
+            {
+                "port": 5555,
-    /* Initial difficulty miners are set to. */ "difficulty": 200,
+                "difficulty": 200,
+                "desc": "Mid range CPUs"
+            },
+            {
+                "port": 7777,
+                "difficulty": 2000,
+                "desc": "High end CPUs"
+            }
+        ],

         /* Variable difficulty is a feature that will automatically adjust difficulty for individual miners based on their hashrate in order to lower networking and CPU overhead. */
         "varDiff": {
             "minDiff": 2, //Minimum difficulty
             "maxDiff": 10000,
-        "targetTime": 100, //Try to get 1 share per this many seconds "retargetTime": 15, //Check to see if we should retarget every this many seconds "variancePercent": 30 //Allow time to very this % from target without retargeting },
+            "targetTime": 100, //Try to get 1 share per this many seconds "retargetTime": 30, //Check to see if we should retarget every this many seconds "variancePercent": 30 //Allow time to very this % from target without retargeting }
+    },

     /* Download link to cryptonote-easy-miner for Windows users. */